-4.7 A prediction with no econometric assumptions
+4.7 A prediction with no fundamentals-based assumptions

 Starting in 2012, PEC began to provide a prediction.
-This was a true prediction, yet did not rely on econometric conditions.
+This was a true prediction, yet did not rely on economic and prior political conditions.
 Prediction was done using the same tool used to calculate the Meta-Margin and the effects of covariation.
 The prediction was constructed on the assumption that long-term movement in candidate preference moved uniformly in all states by an amount b, with b following a symmetric distribution with $\mu$ =MM and $\sigma$ =2.2%.
 The parameter $\sigma$ was estimated from movement of the Meta-margin in the 2004 and 2008 races.
 Since the actual $\sigma$ was 1.2% in 2012, this parameter was in retrospect set conservatively.

-An assumption of uniform shift is equivalent to assuming perfect covariation, which means that the the amount of predicted variation is an upper bound.
 The November prediction was plotted in the style of a hurricane strike zone, with the one-sigma band based on the parameter b (68% confidence interval) plotted in red, and a 95% confidence interval that included both long-term movement and pollster variations plotted in yellow (Figure 2c).
 This random-drift prediction approach gave an Obama win probability of 90% in July.

 To determine how quickly the shift b developed, I calculated the average change in the Meta-margin for varying amounts of time from all dates in the 2008 general campaign season (Figure 5).
 This quantity increased with a half-rise time of 20 days.
 Its time course was similar to a square root function, consistent with a random walk.
-Therefore, for short-term predictions as the election drew near, I modeled movement in 2012 using $\sigma=2.2\sqrt{(D/20)}$ , where D was the number of days to the election.
+Therefore, for short-term predictions as the election drew near, I modeled movement in 2012 using $\sigma$ =2.2\ $\sqrt{(D/20)}$ , where D was the number of days to the election.
 Under these assumptions, the Obama win probability increased to a maximum of 99.2% on Election Eve.